Success

 Success is the state or condition of meeting a defined range of expectations.
 It may be viewed as the opposite of failure.
 The criteria for success depend on context, and may be relative to a particular observer or belief system.
 One person might consider a success what another person considers a failure, particularly in cases of direct competition or a zero-sum game.
 Similarly, the degree of success or failure in a situation may be differently viewed by distinct observers or participants, such that a situation that one considers to be a success, another might consider to be a failure, a qualified success or a neutral situation.
 For example, a film that is a commercial failure or even a box-office bomb can go on to receive a cult following, with the initial lack of commercial success even lending a cachet of subcultural coolness.

 It may also be difficult or impossible to ascertain whether a situation meets criteria for success or failure due to ambiguous or ill-defined definition of those criteria.
 Finding useful and effective criteria, or heuristics, to judge the failure or success of a situation may itself be a significant task.

 In American culture

 DeVitis and Rich link the success to the notion of the American Dream.
 They observe that "[t]he ideal of success is found in the American Dream which is probably the most potent ideology in American life" and suggest that "Americans generally believe in achievement, success, and materialism."
 Weiss, in his study of success in the American psyche, compares the American view of success with Max Weber's concept of the Protestant work ethic.
+A private opinion survey by the think tank Populace, found that Americans now emphasize secure retirement, financial independence, parenthood and work fulfillment as their American Dream.